scottbwinner/NFL-Models/README.md

 4. New coaches/schemes

 ** Overall Ideas **
-- WR Models
-- RB Models
-- TE Models
-- QB Models
+- Models to predict player performance
-- Maybe it would be interesting to value players by projected points above average (of position) and then have the AI do mock drafts to look at the strategy?
-Graph week to week
-Consistency metric
+    - Problem: Rookies | Solution A: Separate model for rookies
+    - Problem: Injuries | Solution A: Predict PPG instead of overall points
+    - Problem: Situation Changes
+        - Sub-Problem: QB change | Solution: Use data from new QB's previous season
+        - Sub-Problem: Coach Change
+    - Problem: How to factor training camp hype | Solution: Not totally sure, hopefully it is somewhat reflected in the depth chart.
+- Reinforcement Learning model to train draft agent to converge on ideal draft position/strategy given player ppg rankings
+    - Problem: Need actually accurate Draft Simulator to be able to integrate the Draft Agent | Solution A: Create yourself, Solution B: Use dataset of drafts
+- NEED TO LOOK INTO POINTS OVER REPLACEMENT STATISTIC
+- Create a Consistency metric, based on player availability, standard deviation of points/usage, likelihood of bust week
-Trending Up players
+- Data analysis on Trending Up players
+- Waiver value analyzer